Throbac-Labs/testnet-monitoring/README.md

 # Monitoring

-Edit prometheus.yml & add container you wish to monitor
+Edit prometheus.yml -- add container you wish to monitor & remote write info Make sure containers are on same network as the one you wish to monitor